 Analyst forecasts indicate otherwise.
-For 2019, they predict 19.7% profit growth.
+For 2019, on average, they predict 10% profit growth.
 They think NXPI will see double-digit profit increases in 2020 as well.
 Moreover, as 5G networks launch in earnest in 2020, and self-driving cars take to the roads, IoT should take off exponentially.
 This should propel NXPI stock to more gains.
-With a market cap of just over $23 billion, its story has only just begun.
-Once the market notices the continued profit growth of NXPI, I doubt the P/E will remain in the single-digits for long.
+With a market cap of $28.3 billion, its story has only just begun.
+Once the market notices the continued profit growth of NXPI, I doubt the P/E will remain so low for long.

-Even without 5G, Qualcomm has already shipped over one billion IoT devices.
+Even without 5G, Qualcomm has already shipped over 1 billion IoT devices.
 The firm offers turnkey IoT solutions.
 Also, its latest 5G-compatible Snapdragon processor will further strengthen its IoT presence.

 IoT could also lead a recovery in long-suffering QCOM stock.
 QCOM has lost one-third of its value since reaching a multi-year high in 2014.

-Years of pain have taken its forward P/E to about 12.4.
-But analysts forecast a return of profit growth in fiscal 2020.
-They expect profit to increase by 15% that year.
+Years of pain have taken its forward P/E to about 14.75.
+But analysts forecast a return of profit growth next year, as they expect its profit to increase by 35%.
 Forecasts also indicate double-digit earnings increase will continue after 2020.